HEPATITIS A

 • It may be wise to use special “virucidal” disinfectants, as long as they are recommended by your health authority or doctor.

-When travelling to areas in which hepatitis A is widespread, you should observe thorough hand and sanitary hygiene and ensure good food hygiene:
+When traveling in areas in which hepatitis A is widespread, you should observe thorough hand and sanitary hygiene and ensure good food hygiene:

 • Drink bottled or boiled water.